How to manage the inode count

 What is the inode count?

-An inode is simply an internal data structure that Linux uses to store information about a filesystem object.
+An inode is an internal data structure that Linux uses to store information about a filesystem object.
 The inode count equals the total number of files and directories in a user account or on a disk.
 Each file or directory adds 1 to the inode count.

 To maintain the reliability and performance of A2 Hosting servers for all users, there are inode limits in place for shared hosting accounts.
 If the inode count for your account reaches this limit, you must decrease the count by removing some files or directories.